2009 Budweiser Shootout: Race

-That lap, Jeff Gordon fell behind in the middle lane, and Vickers hit his car's rear.
-That caused Gordon to clip Biffle's rear and left-hand sides, sending him into Johnson's path, and collecting Mears, Burton, and Allmendinger; a third caution was issued, during which most of the leaders, including McMurray, made pit stops for fuel and tires.
+That lap, Jeff Gordon dropped behind in the middle lane, and Vickers hit the back of his car.
+Gordon clipped Biffle's rear and left sides, sending him into Johnson's path and collecting Mears, Burton, and Allmendinger; a third caution was issued, during which most of the leaders, including McMurray, made pit stops for fuel and tires.
 Kyle Busch led at the lap-36 restart.
-One lap later, Sorenson's engine failed, ending his race, and bringing out a fourth caution because of oil on the track.
-Earnhardt's teammate Jeff Gordon aided in a pass on Kyle Busch for the former to take the lead for the second time at the lap-41 restart.
+One lap later, Sorenson's engine failed, ending his race, and bringing out a fourth caution due to oil on the track.
+Earnhardt's teammate Jeff Gordon helped him to pass Kyle Busch for the lead for the second time at the lap-41 restart.
 Earnhardt and Jeff Gordon created a single file as the former led the next eight laps.
 In the meantime, Waltrip was pushed by Sadler and hit the right-hand wall on the back straight.
 Kenseth overtook Earnhardt on lap 50, but Earnhardt regained the lead on the next lap.
-Five laps later, a fifth caution came out after a three-car accident involving Reutimann, Stremme, and Sadler going into the first turn.
-Every driver chose to make pit stops for fuel and tires.
+A fifth caution was issued five laps later after a three-car crash involving Reutimann, Stremme, and Sadler entering the first turn.
+Every driver made pit stops for fuel and tires.
 Edwards and Kyle Busch ran into the infield grass during the pit stops as the nearest drivers ran four abreast entering turn one.

 Kyle Busch took the lead from Earnhardt at the pit stops, and held it at the lap-59 restart.
 On the next lap, Johnson helped his teammate Earnhardt reclaim the lead on the outside lane.
 Jeff Gordon took it on lap 61 before an oversteer dropped Earnhardt to the rear of the pack.
-Johnson led the next two laps until Vickers passed him exiting turn two on the 64th lap.
-On that lap, a sixth caution was prompted, as Menard lost control of his car leaving the fourth turn, collecting Earnhardt, who in turn hit Labonte on his way towards the right-hand wall.
-Biffle was hit by possibly Mears.
-McMurray led the field at the restart on lap 69, followed by Johnson and Kyle Busch.
-Leaving turn four, McMurray got loose in front of Johnson and Kyle Busch, but he retained the lead.
-Kenseth and Johnson steered to the left on the 71st lap, and McMurray responded by doing the same.
-Johnson fell to fifth after receiving a bump that sent him to the right.
-McMurray then held off Kenseth on the outside line during lap 72.
+Johnson led the following two laps until Vickers passed him exiting turn two on the 64th lap.
+On that lap, Menard lost control of his car exiting the fourth turn, colliding with Earnhardt, who collided with Labonte on his way to the right-hand wall, prompting a sixth caution.
+Mears might have hit Biffle.
+McMurray led the field to the restart on lap 69, followed by Johnson and Kyle Busch.
+McMurray got loose in front of Johnson and Kyle Busch exiting turn four, but retained the lead.
+On the 71st lap, Kenseth and Johnson steered to the left, and McMurray did the same.
+Johnson fell to fifth after being bumped to the right.
+McMurray held off Kenseth on the outside line during lap 72.
 On the next lap, Jeff Gordon went left to try and get ahead of McMurray, but did not succeed.
-McMurray's lead was reduced to nothing, as a seventh caution was necessitated on the 73rd lap, when Stremme slid into Biffle's rear, sending Biffle into the right-hand barrier; the two were connected until they reached the infield grass.
+McMurray's lead was reduced to nothing, as a seventh caution was issued on lap 73, when Stremme slid into Biffle's rear, sending Biffle into the right-hand barrier; the two were connected until they reached the infield grass.